pietrocagnasso/fedgloss/README.md

 - `{--dir arg value}/[YYYY][mm][dd]_[HH]:[MM]:[SS]/checkpoints/`: Contains some checkpoints saved during training.

 ### Examples
-Below are examples of how to run experiments as described in the paper.
-The heterogeneity level can be adjusted using the `--dir-alpha` parameter.
+Below are examples of how to run the paper's experiments.

 #### CIFAR10
 ```bash